Free play-along drum backing tracks to get the creative juices flowing right now!

 Nothing is better to rock out to than Led Zeppelin and John Bonham (who basically wrote the rule book for rock drummers!).
 And, who doesn’t love the groove to the legendary Led Zeppelin song “Rock and Roll”?
 Everyone knows the second track from the band’s fourth album released in 1971, right?!

-Have fun jamming along with our take of the well-known track “Rock and Roll”!
+Have fun jamming along with our take of the well-known track “Rock and Roll” from a drummer who’s actually played with members of Led Zeppelin!

 Rock Drum Loops Play-Along.
 Groove at 100 bpm